 12. Follow Our Recommended Desoldering Process for Best Results

-Lastly, we would like to end this post with the best practices of the
+Lastly, we would like to end this post with how to use desoldering braid.

 - Place the braid over unwanted solder, preferably on the greatest solder build up so that it maximizes the contact of the braid to the surface area of the solder.N